RmZeta2718/dotfiles_pub/README.md

 You can create a symlink inside a git submodule.
 See `~/.oh-my-zsh/custom/` .
 Note:
 - The symlink path should be ignored in the submodule.
 - The symlink should be created after clone (submodule update) , order specified in `install.conf.yaml` .
+If clone failed during install, uninstall all symlinks (`./uninstall`), then clone/install again.

 ## TODO